-The Funds' annual and semi-annual reports provide additional information about the Funds' investments.
-The annual reports contain a discussion of the market conditions and investment strategies that affected the Funds' performance during the Funds' prior fiscal period.
+The Funds' annual and semi-annual reports to shareholders and Form N-CSR provide additional information about the Funds' investments.
+The annual reports contain a discussion of the market conditions and investment strategies that significantly affected the Funds' performance during the Funds' prior fiscal year.
+In Form N-CSR, you will find the Fund's annual and semi-annual financial statements.